 Provide annually to USSF copies of the NHSA Articles of Agreement, bylaws and other governing documents and submit changes to those documents to USSF for approval no later than 90 days after adoption.

-Adopt policies prohibiting sexual and physical abuse, which meet the criteria of USSF and New Hampshire State law.
+Adopt policies prohibiting abuse, which meet the criteria of USSF, as well as State and Federal Laws as applicable.

 To allow USSF to review the documents and procedures of the NHSA, on request of USSF not less than once every four years to determine compliance with USSF Bylaws